ginger51011/pandoras_pot/README.md

 # send before it stops sending. `0` means no limit.
 size_limit = 0

+# How many chunks should be buffered for each connection.
+Higher values mean
+# more memory usage, but may lead to increased performance.
+chunk_buffer = 20

 [logging]
 # Output file for logs.
 output_path = "pandoras.log"